Back to All Case Studies

 Solution Implemented

-Automated scheduling and reminder system integrated with calendars and project milestones
+Automated scheduling and reminder system integrated with team calendars and project milestones

 Implementation Time